thomasloven/nextrevo-mod/README.md

 Everything worked!

-This far I have about 13 hours of print time on the Nextrevo, as I've come to call it, with mostly PLA but also a 2 hr print in PETG.
-I've make half a dozen nozzle swaps.<br>
+This far I have about 50 hours of print time on the Nextrevo, as I've come to call it, with mostly PLA but also a 2 hr print in PETG.
+I've made about a dozen nozzle swaps.<br>
 That's not much at all for verifying a mod like this, so let's say the performance review is still in the works.

 There is obviously much less contact area between the nozzle and heatsink than with a Nextruder nozzle, but so far I have seen nothing indicating e.g. heat creep.<br>